TouK/nussknacker/docs/Security.md

     categories: ["Defautl", "FraudDetection", "Recommendations"] },
   {
-    roleName: "User", //this is default role for all users
+    roleName: "User" //this is default role for all users
     permissions: ["Read", "Write", "Deploy"]
     categories: ["Defautl", "FraudDetection"]
   }